edickie/ciftify/docs/usage/ciftify_postPINT2_sub2sub.md

     <output_sub2sub.csv>   The outputfile name

 Options:
-  --surfL SURFACE     The left surface on to measure distances on (see details) --surfR SURFACE     The right surface to to measure distances on (see details) --roiidx INT        Measure distances for only this roi (default will loop over all ROIs) --debug             Debug logging in Erin's very verbose style -n,--dry-run        Dry run
+  --surfL SURFACE        The left surface on to measure distances on (see details) --surfR SURFACE        The right surface to to measure distances on (see details) --roiidx INT           Measure distances for only this roi (default will loop over all ROIs) --pvertex-col COLNAME  The column [default: pvertex] to read the personlized vertices --debug                Debug logging in Erin's very verbose style -n,--dry-run           Dry run
   --help                 Print help

 ```